-Pilot Type A projects are expected to last 36 months.
-Within these 36 months the pilot must use the service under consideration in real condition for at least 12 month to demonstrate the technical reliability of the proposed system.
+Pilot Type A projects are expected to last up to 36 months.
+Within this time the pilot must use the service under consideration in real condition for at least 12 months to demonstrate the technical reliability of the proposed system.